The benefits of crawling

 Every child is unique

-You can't say it enough times - every child is different.
+We can't say it enough - every child is different.
 Some children will already start crawling when they are 5-6 months, while others will not crawl until they are 1.5 years old.
 Both is perfectly normal.
 The crawling may start to take off when one day something is tempting at floor height.

 Praise, recognition, exercises and a safe environment are some of the most important things that can help the crawling learning process.
 And then patience.
 The most important thing is not just when your baby learns to crawl – at least as important is the process of how your child is learning it.
 It is crucial that your child has a good learning experiences and has developed a healthy curiosity for future learnings.